bethany-j-allen/Skyline-analyses-for-macroevolution/README.md

 - Develop skills in XML hacking;
 - Highlight the differences between piecewise exponential growth coalescent and fossilised-birth-death skyline models.

+If you have limited time, or only want to run part of the tutorial, we estimate that it should take:
+Set up piecewise exponential growth coalescent - 30-45 mins Set up fossilised-birth-death skyline - 30-45 mins (20-30 mins if you have already set up the other analysis) Analyse outputs - 20 mins

 ## The data

 We will be inferring our skyline parameters using a ready-made phylogeny containing 420 dinosaur species, published by {% cite Lloyd2008 --file Skyline-analyses-for-macroevolution/master-refs.bib %}.
 This phylogeny is a "supertree", created using an informal method to collate several smaller dinosaur phylogenies into a larger one.
 Supertrees are typically cladograms, and must be timescaled using fossil data to estimate their branch lengths.
-The branch lengths we use here were inferred by {% cite Sakamoto2016 --file Skyline-analyses-for-macroevolution/master-refs.bib %}: they used fossil occurrences from the [Paleobiology Database](http://paleobiodb.org) to infer the midpoint of the temporal range of each tip, and timescaled the phylogeny using the "equal" method, which distributes time evenly between the available branches.
+The branch lengths we use here were inferred by {% cite Sakamoto2016 --file Skyline-analyses-for-macroevolution/master-refs.bib %}: they used fossil occurrences from the [Paleobiology Database](http://paleobiodb.org) to define the temporal range of each species, used the midpoint of the temporal range for each tip date, and timescaled the phylogeny using the "equal" method, which distributes time evenly between the available branches.

 ## Install BEAST2 packages